wohlfea/data-structures2/README.md

 =======

 An implementation of a Trie can be found in the src directory.
 This Trie has the insert and contains methods and only accepts strings as input.
+The Trie's traverse method is a generator that returns all of the words in the Trie.

 Sources:

 Our graph traversal functions adapt the algorithms found at: